Reuse of cemetery sites in South Australia

 - When reuse occurs, any remains of the original deceased person(s) are respectfully located, preserved and remain at the original site.
 Records are maintained in perpetuity.

 The reuse of cemetery sites allows cemeteries to be properly maintained.
 Cemetery care typically calls for irrigation, mowing, horticultural care and maintenance of roads, pathways rubbish collection and other amenities, all of which incur significant costs, which rise annually in keeping with the CPI.
 Without reuse, funds are unavailable for maintenance and cemeteries fall into disrepair.
 As mentioned, cemetery records also need to be kept up to date and accessible to the public forever.
-Reuse also balances the need for historical preservation – with some sites retained either through renewal or due to local significance – with the contemporary cemetery needs of the community.
+Finally, reuse balances the need for historical preservation – with some sites retained either through renewal or due to local significance – with the contemporary cemetery needs of the community.

 Reuse is an established, state government initiative.
 It is also a rigorous and fully transparent process that respects the deceased and their families while preserving beautiful cemeteries and memorial parks for generations to come.